Rachel Stevens: Personal life

 In her earlier years in S Club, Stevens dated property developer Daniel Cohen for about two years.
-Following the split, Cohen stated he met Stevens socially a few times after their relationship ended, adding "she's an absolute darling, someone I haven't a bad word to say about".
+Later, Cohen stated he met Stevens socially a few times after their relationship ended, adding "she's an absolute darling, someone I haven't a bad word to say about".
 On Valentine's Day in 2002 Stevens became engaged to actor Jeremy Edwards.
-The couple broke up in early 2004.
-After the break-up she dated Gavin Dein, son of former Arsenal vice-chairman David Dein.
-The relationship did not last long, with the couple splitting up in August 2005.
+The relationship ended in early 2004.
+Stevens then dated Gavin Dein, son of former Arsenal vice-chairman David Dein.
+The relationship ended in August 2005.
 In September and October 2006 Stevens was linked to American-based English singer Oliver Trevena, known professionally as Oli T.

 In June 2008, Stevens became engaged to her boyfriend of 18 months, Alex Bourne.
 The couple had planned to marry in the autumn of 2008, but postponed their wedding until 2 August 2009 due to Stevens' busy autumn schedule training and performing on Strictly Come Dancing.
 The wedding was Jewish.
 On 19 May 2010 the couple were expecting their first child.
 Her first daughter was born in 2010 and her second in 2014.
 In July 2022, Stevens announced on her Instagram that she and Bourne were divorcing.

-Occasional reference is made by the virtual band Gorillaz to a period in which animated lead singer Stuart "2D" Pot allegedly dated Stevens as part of their fictional backstory.

 Stevens has stated that she "observe[s] some of the (Jewish) holidays and I'll go to the synagogue on special occasions".